 Part of my focus this cycle is to see where we can make power saving improvements for Ubuntu Precise 12.04 LTS.
 There has been a lot of anecdotal evidence of specific machines or power saving features behaving poorly over the past few cycles.
-So, armed with a 6.5 digit precision multimeter from Fluke I've been measuring the power consumption on various laptops in different test scenarios to try and answer some outstanding questions:* Is it safe to enable Matthew Garrett's PCIe ASPM fix?
+So, armed with a 6.5 digit precision multimeter from Fluke I've been measuring the power consumption on various laptops in different test scenarios to try and answer some outstanding questions:

 * Are the power savings suggested by PowerTop useful and can we reliably enabled any of these in pm-utils?